-On April 14, following final due diligence discussions and the Q&A session, investors will vote on a winner.
+Following final due diligence discussions and the Q&A session, investors will vote on a winner.
 The finalists and public at large will be informed of the winner at our Angel Oregon Showcase.
 Remaining finalist companies will have the opportunity to meet with a member of the due diligence team to obtain suggestions for improvement plus other feedback.

 Angel Oregon Showcase